 Of course, the identifier is a pluggable module and can be replaced with a custom identifier which assigns names to requests based on any logic you desire.
 Learn more about linkerd’s built in identifiers and how to configure them in the linkerd identifier docs.

 The name that the identifier assigns to the request is called the service name because it should encode the destination as specified by the application.
 It typically does not encode information about clusters, zones, environments, or hosts because your application shouldn’t need to worry about these concerns.

 For example, if your application wants to make a request to the “users” service,

 it could issue an HTTP GET request to linkerd with “users” as the Host header.

-Once a logical name has been assigned to a request, that name undergoes transformations by the dtab (short for delegation table).
-This is called delegation.
+Once a service name has been assigned to a request, that name undergoes transformations by the dtab (short for delegation table).
+This is called binding.
 Detailed documentation on how dtab transformations work can be found in on the Dtabs page.
-Dtabs encode the routing rules that describe how a logical name is transformed into a concrete name.
-A concrete name is the name of a set of addresses, typically the name of a service discovery entry.
-Unlike logical names, concrete names often contain details like cluster, zone, and/or environment.
+Dtabs encode the routing rules that describe how a service name is transformed into a client name.
+A client name is the name of a replica set, typically the name of a service discovery entry.
+Unlike service names, client names often contain details like cluster, zone, and/or environment.

 /#.
 (See below for the

 Continuing the example, suppose we had the following dtab:

 and result in

 Resolution is the act of resolving a client name into a set of physical endpoints (ip address + port).
 Resolution is done by something called a namer which typically does a lookup into some service discovery backend. linkerd comes with namers for most major service discovery implementations built in; learn more about how to configure them in the linkerd namer docs.